 I’ve spent more money than I’d like to admit.
-Thankfully, with help from these Home Depot hacks, I’ve saved many thousands of dollars too.
+Thankfully, I’ve saved many thousands of dollars too.

-If you’re planning a home improvement project to reduce homeownership costs, improve your home’s energy efficiency, or increase your home’s value — or if you’re just taking care of a few DIY projects — be sure to check out these tips and tricks.
+If you’re planning a home improvement project to reduce homeownership costs, improve your home’s energy efficiency, or increase your home’s value — or if you’re just taking care of a few DIY projects — check out these tips and tricks.

 How to Save Money Shopping at Home Depot

 These are the most reliable tips to save money at Home Depot.
-They range from ready-made discounts (like Home Depot coupons) to well-worn advice on shopping trip timing (holiday weekends and periods like the Fourth of July and Labor Day are surprisingly profitable).
+They range from little-known discounts to well-worn advice on shopping trip timing.

 2. Sign Up for Text Alerts

 Sign up for Home Depot’s text alerts if your mobile provider doesn’t charge for inbound SMS messages.
-Otherwise, don’t bother, as you’ll receive several messages per week (at the least).
+You’ll receive at least several messages per week.

-In my experience, Home Depot’s text alerts aren’t particularly well targeted — I’ve received countless offers from departments I’ve never purchased anything in.
+Home Depot’s text alerts aren’t particularly well targeted.
+I’ve received countless offers from departments I’ve never purchased anything in.

 But enough alerts are relevant to justify signing up, especially if you’re in the early stages of a big project that will require multiple trips to Home Depot.
-You can always unsubscribe when the project is done.
+You can always unsubscribe when you complete the project.